Tickets on sale now via the APO website https://www.apo.co.nz/concerts-events/celebrate-christmas/

 Review of the concert: William Dart Review, NZ Herald

 The Graduate Choir NZ joined the Manukau Symphony Orchestra, Auckland Choral and soloists Amitai Pati (Tupaia), Paul Whelan (Cook) and Natasha Wilson (Purea) for this NZ Opera performance conducted by Uwe Grodd.
 The performances were well received, by three sellout audiences.

-KARANGA is a call, a welcome call to all – to share in a celebration of some significant New Zealand music, interspersed with folk-songs from around the world.
-We welcome a new audience at Mount Albert Grammar School, whose well-known Jazz Band and the newly-formed Boys’ Choir will also be participating in the concert.
-The title of the concert takes its name from the opening work – Karanga – written by David Hamilton for The Graduate Choir NZ in 2005; it received huge acclaim from British audiences when the choir toured to the UK the same year.
+KARANGA was a call, a welcome call to all – to share in a celebration of some significant New Zealand music, interspersed with folk-songs from around the world.
+We welcomed a new audience at Mount Albert Grammar School, whose well-known Jazz Band and the newly-formed Boys’ Choir also participated in the concert.
+The title of the concert took its name from the opening work – Karanga – written by David Hamilton for The Graduate Choir NZ in 2005; it received huge acclaim from British audiences when the choir toured to the UK the same year.